 Difference #3: Connectivity – Connectivity with other devices is an important consideration to take into account.

-The Nest Learning Thermostat, on the other hand, will work the majority of whole-home humidifiers and dehumidifiers.
-In this case, however, professional installation is highly recommended.
+Both Sensi Touch and Nest Learning Thermostat will work the majority of whole-home humidifiers and dehumidifiers.
+However, professional installation is highly recommended.
 For compatibility concerns, check if Nest will work in your home.

 Difference #4: Power – Like most thermostats, Sensi requires a C-Wire for power.

 Nest, on the other hand, can function without a C-wire using its built-in battery.
 This battery is charged using the heating and cooling wires, which the thermostat “pulses” occasionally to get a boost in power.

 Keep in mind, however, that there are certain situations where a C-wire will still be necessary, depending on the setup of your heating and cooling system.
 In these cases, a professional HVAC technician should be able to install a common wire if necessary.